QuiteYellow/Quite-Listie-Linux/README.md

 # Quite Listie - Linux (GNOME)

 Native GNOME (GTK4 + libadwaita + libshumate) port of Quite Listie for managing lists, with file-based collaboration and Nextcloud sync.
-Shares a platform-agnostic Rust `core` crate with the Apple apps.

 > Also available on Apple platforms: **[Quite Listie for iOS, iPadOS and macOS](https://github.com/QuiteYellow/Quite-Listie)** (SwiftUI).
 Both apps share the `.listie` file format and Nextcloud sync, so lists move between them.